rapidsai/cudf/CONTRIBUTING.md

 C++/CUDA is formatted with [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html).

-Additionally, many editors have plugins or extensions that you can set up to automatically run `clang-format` either manually or on file save.

 [`doxygen`](https://doxygen.nl/) is used as documentation generator and also as a documentation linter.
 In order to run doxygen as a linter on C++/CUDA code, run